Daniel-KM/Omeka-S-module-IiifServer/README.md

 - [x] Type of manifest: Include pdf as rendering.
 - [ ] Structure: Clarify names of canvases and referenced canvas in the table of contents and list of items.
 - [ ] Structure: Implements recursive ranges in structures for IIIF v2.
-- [ ] Structure: Normalize the format of the structure: csv? ini? yaml? xml?
-Provide an automatic upgrade too.
+- [ ] Structure: Normalize the format of the structure.
+Currently, csv and xml are supported.
+Add json.
 - [ ] Structure: Convert structure v3 to v2 and vice-versa.
 - [x] Structure: Fully support alphanumeric name for canvas id.
 - [ ] Structure: Support translation of structure (use the language of the value?).
-- [ ] Structure: Full support of named canvases.
+- [x] Structure: Full support of named canvases.
 - [ ] Use the option "no storage" for url of a media for external server.
 - [ ] Manage url prefix.
-- [ ] When a item set contains non image items, the left panel with the index is displayed only when the first item contains an image (UV).
+- [x] When a item set contains non image items, the left panel with the index is displayed only when the first item contains an image (UV).
+Fixed in recent versions of UV.
 - [ ] Job to update data of [IIIF Image].
 - [x] Create a way to cache big iiif manifests (useless for image info.json).
-- [ ] Always return a thumbnail in iiif v3.
 - [ ] Include thumbnails in canvas to avoid fetching info.json (so cache whole manifest).
 - [x] Check if multiple roots is working for structures in iiif v3. (yes, as multiple structures).
 - [x] Store dimensions on item/media save.